A lack of cash can not only stall your company’s growth but also place its very existence under threat.

 Negotiate better terms with vendors

 Ask for more favourable payment terms from your suppliers.
-This doesn’t necessarily mean asking for reduced prices but could be as simple as requesting an extra seven days for your payment window.
+This doesn’t necessarily mean asking for reduced prices but could be as simple as requesting an extra seven days for your payment window, or seeking free freight on minimum purchase volumes.

 If your suppliers refuse your request, look for other suppliers who can offer lower prices or better payment terms for the same quality of the product.